“Modern and Dreamtime coming together as one.”

 Robert Dann says, “What Roogenic is doing with us is actually starting to empower us and starting to show the government what we can do with native harvest, and keep a sustainable income, but also to give back to Australia.”

-Roogenic is proudly Australian and our products play an active role in supporting Indigenous communities and their elders, providing them with a sustainable income but also strengthening connection to culture.
-This helps the elders in their journey to pass down the knowledge and wisdom to the younger generation.
+Roogenic is proudly Australian and our products play an active role in supporting Indigenous communities, small farmers and elders, helping support their farming practices but also strengthening connection to culture.
+This can help the elders, Indigenous communities and small farmers pass down the knowledge and wisdom to the younger generation.

 “Roogenic is helping to power us and to power the younger ones as well.”